janjovellanos/Chaliced/backend/README.md

     ```json
     {
-      "message": "Song couldn't be found",
+      "message": "Product couldn't be found",
       "statusCode": 404
     }
     ```

-## Get all Albums
+## Get all Reviews of a specified user

-Returns all the Albums.
+Returns all the reviews for a specified user.

 * Require Authentication: false
 * Request
   * Method: GET
-  * URL: /albums
+  * URL: /users/:userId/reviews
   * Body: none

 * Successful Response